 My first introduction to math word walls came from a geometry teacher in a classroom next to mine.
 He had created a hand-drawn, floor-to-ceiling math word wall covering all of the formulas, vocabulary and concepts his students needed to know for their state test.
 His bulletin board and walls were completely covered.
 At the time I thought it was a little much.
 I mean, do high schoolers really need a math word wall?

-After 7 years teaching general education high school math, and one year giving middle school math a try, I headed back to high school to teach inclusion and applied algebra 2, consumer math and geometry, and started my first math word wall.
+After 7 years teaching general education high school math, and one year giving middle school math a try, I headed back to high school to teach inclusion algebra 2, geometry and consumer math, and started my first math word wall.

 My math word wall quickly became an extension of my teaching and greatly improved my classroom management.
-I could quickly point to a reference to help one student move past their confusion while helping another student one-on-one.
-My math word wall supported students work more independently.
+I could quickly point to a reference to help one student move past their confusion while keeping the rest of my class on track.
+During group and independent work, our math word wall helped students work more independently by referencing our wall, allowing me to help more students one-on-one.

 In the years since, as I've posted math word wall photos on social media, teachers have requested them for their own classrooms.
 On this page you'll find links to every math word wall I've made to date, along with some of the great photos teachers have shared of their own classroom math word walls.